microsoft/vscode-jupyter/README.md

      <img src=https://raw.githubusercontent.com/microsoft/vscode-jupyter/main/images/Jupyter%20README/CreateNewNotebook.png>

-- Select your kernel by clicking on the kernel picker in the bottom right of the status bar or by envoking the `"Notebook: Select Notebook Kernel"` command.
+- Select your kernel by clicking on the kernel picker in the bottom right of the status bar or by invoking the `"Notebook: Select Notebook Kernel"` command.

      <img src=https://raw.githubusercontent.com/microsoft/vscode-jupyter/main/images/Jupyter%20README/KernelPicker.gif?>